Satellite Town Ring Road

 Satellite Town Ring Road: (STRR, NH 948A and NH 648) is a 280.8 km ring road under construction around Bengaluru city, the capital of Karnataka state in India.
 This road passing through Dabaspet, Dodda Belavangala, Doddaballapur, Devanahalli, Vijayapura, Nandagudi, Malur, Sathyamangala, Perandapalli (Hosur), Beragapalli, Thalli, Dodda Maralavadi, Kanakapura, Ramanagara, Magadi, Sarjapur and Solur these 18 towns connected.
-This road 8 lane access control highway and 2 lane service road facility provided.
+This road 4 lanes highway and 2 lanes service road (some part) facility provided.
 The project is being developed by the National Highways Authority of India (NHAI) under Bharatmala Pariyojana.
 The entire STRR project involves a length of 367 km around Bengaluru that will connect the eight major satellite towns.
 Of this, NHAI will build 240 km of expressway.

 The NHAI is targeting to complete the first phase, involving the 82 km stretch between Dobbspet and Ramanagara, in about three years.
 Another 30 km stretch between Dobbespet and Magadi is being built under K-SHIP.

 The NHAI has divided the STRR project into three phases, said RK Suryawanshi, regional officer at NHAI, Bengaluru.
 The NHAI, he said, would take up Phase III ahead of Phase II.
 The second phase would be taken up next year.
 Another NHAI official said the 56-km Phase II has been kept on hold as it passes through the boundaries of eco-sensitive Bannerghatta National Park.

 The 80 km stretch of Dabaspete-Hoskote section of National Highway 648, also being a part of the STRR was inaugurated on 11 March 2024.